 December 26 – December 31 | 6:00 p.m. |

-It is possible to extend your shooting time in one of two ways: either stay at one of the backcountry campsites, or use the White Sands early entry/stay late program.
-This program lets you and your party enter before opening time, or stay past closing time.
+It is possible to extend your shooting time in one of two ways: stay at one of the backcountry campsites or use the White Sands early entry/stay late program.
+This program lets you and your party enter before opening or stay past closing time.
 The fee is $50 per hour per group.
 Your group can consist of up to four vehicles.
-If you wish to enter early or stay late you need to apply at least a week in advance, see the White Sands website for more information and an entry form.
+If you wish to enter early or stay late, you need to apply at least a week in advance; see the White Sands website for more information and an entry form.

-Expose to the Right - When shooting increase your exposure as much as possible while avoiding blown out highlights.
+Expose to the Right - When shooting, increase your exposure as much as possible while avoiding blown out highlights.
 Exposing to the right maximizes the amount of light striking the sensor and improves the technical quality of your images.
-In practice "Expose to the Right" means reviewing the histogram after shooting and adjusting aperture, ISO, or shutter speed accordingly.
-The histogram should just reach the right edge of the chart, if it doesn't increase the exposure until it does.
-Normally after exposing to the right you need to darken the image in post so as to increase contrast or saturation or get a more natural looking image.
-This adjustment is not needed for White Sands NM images since you want the sand to look as white as possible while still retaining detail.
+In practice, "Expose to the Right" means reviewing the histogram after shooting and adjusting the aperture, ISO, or shutter speed accordingly.
+The histogram should reach the right edge of the chart.
+If it doesn't, increase the exposure until it does.
+Normally, after exposing to the right, you need to darken the image in post to increase contrast or saturation to get a more natural-looking image.
+This adjustment is unnecessary for White Sands NM images since you want the sand to look as white as possible while retaining detail.

 Low dunes often produce the best shots - Lower dunes often present interesting lines and curves and allow for more varied compositions than higher dunes do.
-The highest dunes in White Sands are present in the western end of the park, off of Loop Drive.
-In this area there is very little vegetation present.
-When shooting the western end include sand ripples or animal tracks as foreground, and use dune edges as leading lines and S curves.
-When shooting the lower dunes include some foreground in the composition as well.
-Yuccas, grasses, and their shadows make excellent foreground.
+The highest dunes in White Sands are in the western end of the park, off Loop Drive.
+In this area, there is very little vegetation.
+When shooting the western end, use sand ripples or animal tracks as foreground, dune edges as leading lines, and S curves.
+When shooting the lower dunes, include some foreground in the composition.
+Yuccas, grasses, and their shadows make excellent foregrounds.

 Simplify - My favorite images are often of a single cluster of grass or a single yucca.
-Unfortunately yuccas and grasses usually cluster in groups resulting in busy compositions.
+Unfortunately, yuccas and grasses usually cluster in groups, resulting in busy compositions.
 The area on Dunes Drive where the pavement ends is the rough boundary between too much vegetation and the high dunes area.
-It is is a good place to begin looking for simpler compositions.
+It is a good place to begin looking for simpler compositions.

 Shoot some compressed landscapes - Include a long lens in your bag when you shoot the high dunes at the western end of the park.
 A zoom of 200 - 300mm at the long end works well.

-Shoot in the Blue - The blue hour is the hour before sunrise or after sunset.
+Shoot in the Blue - The blue hour is the half-hour before sunrise or after sunset.
 I've missed many good shots by quitting as soon as the sun went down.
-During the blue hour shadows are softer resulting in subtler pictures than those made in the sometimes harsh light of the desert.
-Color in the sky and reflected color on the dunes can be present for as long as 45 minutes after the sun sets.
-If you do shoot in the blue you'll probably need an early entry / stay late permit.
+During the blue hour, shadows are softer, resulting in subtler pictures than those made in the sometimes harsh light of the desert.
+Color in the sky and reflected color on the dunes can be present for as long as 45 minutes after sunset.
+If you shoot in the blue, you'll probably need an early entry / stay-late permit.

 Cottonwoods and Fall Color - Fall color normally peaks in early November.
 The yellow/orange complements the blue skies and is a very effective color combination.
 A little color in the monochromatic White Sands environment goes a long way.

-Shoot the dunes lit by a full moon - Ranger led Full moon hikes are available during much of the year on days with a Full Moon.
+Shoot the dunes lit by a full moon - Ranger-led Full moon hikes are available during much of the year on days with a Full Moon.
 There is something magical about seeing the white dunes under a full moon.
-When the moon isn't full consider light painting a single yucca or sand ripples or an animal track.
+Consider light painting a single yucca, sand ripples, or an animal track when the moon isn't full.

 Avoid footprints - if possible.
-This can be done by hiking further into the dune field, or by shooting at dawn after the night winds (when strong) have erased the prints of the prior day.
-If you cannot avoid footprints they can be effectively removed in post using Photoshop's "Content Aware Delete" tool.
+Hike further into the dune field or shoot at dawn after the night winds (when strong) have erased the prints of the prior day.
+If you cannot avoid footprints, they can be effectively removed in post using Photoshop's Content-Aware Delete or Remove tools.

-Below is the official White Sands map in a variety of georeferenced formats.
-Note that no stopping or parking is allowed on the the first four miles of the main park road ("Dunes Drive").
-This includes the "Playa Trail" and "Dunes Life Nature Trail" parking areas which are now closed.
+Below is the official White Sands map in various georeferenced formats.
+There are a few small pullouts on the first four miles of the park road but nom parking lots.
 The first open parking area is the "Interdune Boardwalk" parking area.

 GeoPDF | GeoTiff | Oruxmaps | KMZ |